katzlabbrandeis/blech_clust/README.md

 bash blech_clust_post.sh       # Perform steps up to PSTH generation
 ```

+### Utilities
+#### utils/infer_rnn_rates.py

+This script is used to infer firing rates from spike trains using a Recurrent Neural Network (RNN).
+The RNN is trained on the spike trains and the firing rates are inferred from the trained model.
+The script uses the `BlechRNN` library for training the RNN.

+"""
+usage: infer_rnn_rates.py [-h] [--train_steps TRAIN_STEPS] [--hidden_size HIDDEN_SIZE] [--bin_size BIN_SIZE] [--no_pca] [--retrain] data_dir

+Infer firing rates using RNN

+positional arguments:
+  data_dir              Path to data directory

+options:
+  -h, --help            show this help message and exit
+  --train_steps TRAIN_STEPS
+                        Number of training steps
+  --hidden_size HIDDEN_SIZE
+                        Hidden size of RNN
+  --bin_size BIN_SIZE   Bin size for binning spikes
+  --no_pca              Do not use PCA for preprocessing
+  --retrain             Force retraining of model.
+Will overwrite existing model

+"""

 ### Test Dataset
 We are grateful to Brandeis University Google Filestream for hosting this dataset <br>
 Data to test workflow available at:<br>